-In an effort to join the FAA in its mission to provide the safest, most efficient aerospace system in the world and to minimize the risk to the NAS or to persons and property on the ground, Elevated Vue agrees to be bound by the following limitations and conditions when conducting commercial operations under an FAA issued exemption:
+In an effort to join the FAA in its mission to provide the safest, most efficient aerospace system in the world and to minimize the risk to the NAS or to persons and property on the ground, Petitioner agrees to be bound by the following limitations and conditions when conducting commercial operations under an FAA issued exemption:

-- A. For the purposes of ensuring SUASs will be operated within the standards that the FAA has allowed in the AMA National Model Aircraft Safety Code: - 1.
-SUASs will not be flown: - i.
-In a careless or reckless manner - ii.
-At a location where SUAS activities are prohibited - 2.
-SUAS pilots will - i.
-Yield the right of way to all human-carrying aircraft - ii.
-See and avoid all aircraft and a spotter must be used when appropriate7 - iii.
-Not fly higher than 400 feet AGL or within three (3) miles of an airport without notifying the airport operator - iv.
-Not interfere with operations and traffic patterns at any airport, heliport or seaplane base except where there is a mixed use agreement - v.
-Not exceed a takeoff weight of 55 pounds (including payload) - vi.
-Ensure the aircraft is identified by affixing the owner's contact information to the outside of the SUAS - vii.
-Not operate SUAS while under the influence of alcohol or while using any drug that could adversely affect the PIC's ability to safely control the model - viii.
-Not operate SUAS's carrying pyrotechnic devices that explode or burn, or any device which propels a projectile or drops any object that creates a hazard to persons or property - 3.
-SUASs will not be flown unless: - i.
-The aircraft, control system and pilot skills have successfully demonstrated all maneuvers intended or anticipated prior to the specific event - ii.
-An inexperienced pilot is assisted by an experienced pilot - 4.
-All pilots shall avoid flying directly over unprotected people, vessels, vehicles or structures and shall avoid endangerment of life and property of others - A successful radio equipment ground-range check in accordance with manufacturer's recommendations will be completed before the first flight of a new or repaired model aircraft - 6.
-SUASs must use the radio-control frequencies currently allowed by the Federal Communications Commission (FCC)
+A. For the purposes of ensuring the aircraft will be operated within the standards that the FAA has allowed in the AMA National Model Aircraft Safety Code, except as modified or superseded by the proposed FAR Part 107:

+1. SUASs will not be flown:

+- a.
+In a careless or reckless manner. - b.
+At a location where SUAS activities are prohibited.

+2. SUAS pilots will:

+- a.
+Yield the right of way to all human-carrying aircraft. - b.
+See and avoid all aircraft and a spotter will be used when appropriate. - c.
+Not conduct commercial operations higher than 200 feet above ground level or within five (5) miles of an airport or heliport without notifying the airport operator, until such time as the FARs have been written or revised to permit higher flights or flights closer to an airport. - d.
+Not interfere with operations and traffic patterns at any airport, heliport or seaplane base except where there is a mixed-use agreement. - e.
+Not exceed a takeoff weight of 55 pounds (including payload). - f.
+Ensure that the aircraft is identified by affixing the owner's contact information to the outside of the SUAS.

-7 AMA Document #540-D
+&lt;sup>7 AMA Document #540-D